 Aside from a few other references in 1901 and a single one in 1904, the name seemed to go into hibernation in Trail.
 However, hockey and football teams in the smelting cities of Grand Forks and Greenwood used it between 1913 and 1915.

-It was finally first applied to a hockey team in Trail in a headline in the Trail News of June 4, 1920: “Smoke Eaters defeat Nelson …” The name was used more frequently over the next few years, but it’s not known when the team officially adopted it.
+It reappeared in a headline in the Trail News in 1920, but once again applied to the local baseball team.
+It was finally applied to a hockey team in Trail in a headline in the same paper the following year.
+The name was used more frequently over the next few years, but it’s not known when the team officially adopted it.

 Ultimately, while it’s a little hazy, both the Trail Smoke Eaters and Butte Smoke Eaters probably got their names thanks to Heinze’s smelters.